Council Appointment Shows Democracy Inaction

 By only reporting half the story, the Register Star once again painted a misleading picture of events.
 Based on the facts I’ve presented here, I find it difficult to believe that Mayor Morrissey seriously considered the qualifications of all the candidates when he made his decision.
 If he had, I believe he would have chosen Mrs. Connell.
 This makes me doubt the official reasoning behind the Mayor’s pick.
 Until more information comes to light, however, I can only take him at his word, and that has proven to be a less than dependable metric by which to measure reality.

-Posted on November 13, 2013, in Columns and tagged 6th Ward, Larry Morrissey, Marcus Hill, Pamela Connell, Register Star, Rockford, Rockford Alderman, Safer Foundation, Vernon Hilton.
+Posted on November 13, 2013, in Musings and tagged 6th Ward, Larry Morrissey, Marcus Hill, Pamela Connell, Register Star, Rockford, Rockford Alderman, Safer Foundation, Vernon Hilton.
 Bookmark the permalink.
 Leave a comment.